AbhijeetPadhy/Learning-React/README.md

 # Improving Dark Mode & Refactoring App Component | Complete React Course in Hindi #12

 Just like we can pass variables via props, we can pass functions too.
 In this tutorial we pass function via props.

+# Adding + Auto Dismissing Alert Messages | Complete React Course in Hindi #13

++ explains how we can pass objects in props
++ how we can choose whether or not to show a div, ie whether or not to return anything